 (1) Nominating Committee: The President shall appoint a nominating committee consisting of at least three members.
 This committee shall be appointed prior to each September meeting and will develop a list of nominees.
 Each member so nominated should be contacted, and must affirm willingness to serve in that office.
 The committee shall announce the list of nominees at the October meeting; additional nominations can be made by club members from the floor.

-(2) Audit Committee: Shall consist of the immediate Past-Treasurer and the Vice-President for the purpose of periodically auditing the financial statements of the Club.
-Audits will be conducted at least semi-annually and the report submitted to the Board of Directors at its next meeting.
+(2) Audit Committee: Shall consist of a Past-President and the current Vice-President for the purpose of periodically auditing the financial statements of the Club.
+Audits will be conducted at least annually and the report submitted to the Board of Directors at its next meeting.
 Both members of the Audit Committee will have password-protected access to the club’s online bank accounts.